-Address A22-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address
+Address A23-16 A15-12 A11-10 A9-0 Security Register #1 00H 0001 00 Byte Address Security Register #2 00H 0010 00 Byte Address Security Register #3 00H 0011 00 Byte Address

-Figure 10-34 Read Security Registers (RDSCUR) Sequence (Command 48h)
+Figure 10-35 Read Security Registers (RDSCUR) Sequence (Command 48)

-10.35 Deep Power-down (DP) (B9H)
+10.36 Deep Power down (DP)

-The Deep Power-down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power-down mode), the standby current is reduced from ISB1 to ISB2).
-The Deep Power-down mode requires the Deep Power-down (DP) instruction to enter, during the Deep Power-down mode, the device is not active and all Write/Program/Erase instruction are ignored.
-When CS# goes high, it's only in standby mode not deep power-down mode.
-It's different from Standby mode.
+The Deep Power down (DP) instruction is for setting the device on the minimizing the power consumption (to entering the Deep Power down mode), the standby current is reduced from ISB1 to ISB2).
+The Deep Power down mode requires the Deep Power down (DP) instruction to enter, during the Deep Power down mode, the device is not active and all Write/Program/Erase instruction are ignored.

-The sequence of issuing DP instruction is: CS# goes low $\rightarrow$ sending DP instruction code $\rightarrow$ CS# goes high.
+The sequence of issuing DP instruction is: CS# goes low→ sending DP instruction code→ CS# goes high.

-Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power-down mode (RDP), Read Electronic Signature (RES) instruction, and soft reset instruction (66H, 99H).
+Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power down mode (RDP), Read Electronic Signature (RES) instruction, and soft reset instruction(66H, 99H).
 (RES instruction to allow the ID been read out).
-When Power- down, the deep power-down mode Automatically stops, and when power-up, the device Automatically is in standby mode.
+When Power down, the deep Power down mode automatically stops, and when Power up, the device automatically is in standby mode.
 For RDP instruction the CS# must go high exactly at the byte boundary (the latest eighth bit of instruction code been latched-in); otherwise, the instruction will not be executed.
-As soon as Chip Select (CS#) goes high, a delay of tDP is required before entering the Deep Power-down mode and reducing the current to ISB2.
+As soon as Chip Select (CS#) goes high, a delay of tDP is required before entering the Deep Power down mode and reducing the current to ISB2.

-Figure 10-35 Deep Power-down (DP) Sequence (Command B9h)
+Figure 10-36 Deep Power down (DP) Sequence (Command B9)

-Figure 10-35a Deep Power-down (DP) Sequence (QPI)
+Figure 10-36a Deep Power down (DP) Sequence (QPI)

-10.36 Release form Deep Power-Down (RDP), Read Electronic Signature (RES) (ABH)
+10.37 Release form Deep Power Down (RDP), Read Electronic Signature (RES)

-The Release from Deep Power-down (RDP) instruction is terminated by driving Chip Select (CS#) High.
+The Release from Deep Power down (RDP) instruction is terminated by driving Chip Select (CS#) High.
 When Chip Select (CS#) is driven high, the device is put in the Stand-by Power mode.
-If the device was not previously in the Deep Power-down mode, the transition to the Stand-by Power mode is immediate.
-If the device was previously in the Deep Power-down mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain High for at least tRES2(max).
+If the device was not previously in the Deep Power down mode, the transition to the Stand-by Power mode is immediate.
+If the device was previously in the Deep Power down mode, though, the transition to the Stand-by Power mode is delayed by tRES2, and Chip Select (CS#) must remain high for at least tRES2(max).
 Once in the Stand-by Power mode, the device waits to be selected, so that it can receive, decode and execute instructions.

 RES instruction is for reading out the old style of 8-bit Electronic Signature, whose values are shown as table of ID Definitions.
 This is not the same as RDID instruction.
 It is not recommended to use for new design.
 For new design, please use RDID instruction.
-Even in Deep power-down mode, the RDP and RES are also allowed to be executed, and even the device is in progress of program/erase/write cycle; there's no effect on the current program/erase/ write cycle in progress.
+Even in Deep Power down mode, the RDP and RES are also allowed to be executed, only except the device is in progress of Program/Erase/Write Status Register cycles; there's no effect on the current Program/Erase/Write Status Register cycles in progress.